-Director King Hu is one of those film makers who you may read about with a lot of praise but his work has not had the wide distribution it deserves.
+Director King Hu is one of those filmmakers who gets a lot of critical praise but his work has not had the wide distribution it deserves.
 He started at Shaw Brothers and his famous swordplay epic Come Drink With Me is now rightly regarded as a classic of the genre.
 Fed up with the restricted contract at Shaws he moved on and started his own production company that he established after making A Touch of Zen in 1971.
 In 1973 he made The Fate Of Lee Khan in a deal with the then young studio Golden Harvest who agreed to distribute the film.

-Fate Of Lee Khan is set in the Yuan Dynasty, when China was under Mongol rule, and centres on the efforts of a band of Chinese patriots (mostly women) to retrieve a map that has fallen into the hands of Mongol baron Lee Khan.
-After much suspense and intrigue Khan arrives at the Inn with his entourage which leads to tense interplay, plotting and political maneuvering amongst the various characters, all culminating in a violent conclusion.
+Fate Of Lee Khan is set in the Yuan Dynasty when China was under Mongol rule, and centres on the efforts of a band of Chinese patriots (mostly women) to retrieve a map that has fallen into the hands of Mongol baron Lee Khan.
+After much suspense and intrigue, Khan arrives at the Inn with his entourage which leads to tense interplay, plotting and political manoeuvring amongst the various characters, all culminating in a violent conclusion.